napframework/nap-docs/app/manual/01_gettingstarted.md

 All externally sourced assets (such as images, audio, video, shaders etc.) that your content references must be placed in the `data` directory of your application, in this case `apps/rotatingcube/data`.

 If Napkin fails to load the project make sure to [build](@ref compile_run) the application (in `Release` mode) at least once before loading it.
 This ensures that the custom application module `naprotatingcube` is compiled for you.
 The editor can then load and inspect it.
 All other modules (render, audio etc.) are pre-compiled and should work out of the box.

+## Configure Application Runner {#configure_app_runner}

+The application runner allows to conveniently start / stop the application you are working on.
+This is very useful when you are editing application content and frequently have to re-launch the application.

+In the app runner panel:

+- Click on the `...` button
+- Browse to the `apps/rotatingcube/bin/Release-*` directory
+- Select the `rotatingcube` executable
+- Clock on the play button

 ![](@ref content/gs_open_project.gif)